gwaredd/reflector/README.md

 # reflector
 > A clang based tool for generating RTTI data from C/C++ code

-This is the accompanying prototype code for the accompanying blog post (coming soon ...).
+This is the accompanying prototype code for my blog post (coming soon ...).

 ## Getting Setup